nottrobin/maas-docs/en/installconfig-network-dhcp.md

 Required reading before continuing:

--   [Concepts and terms](intro-concepts.md#ip-ranges) for an explanation of reserved IP ranges
+-   [Concepts and terms](intro-concepts.md#heading--ip-ranges) for an explanation of reserved IP ranges
--   [Commission nodes](nodes-commission.md#post-commission-configuration) for an explanation of IP assignment modes
+-   [Commission nodes](nodes-commission.md#heading--post-commission-configuration) for an explanation of IP assignment modes

-## Enabling DHCP
+<h2 id="heading--enabling-dhcp">Enabling DHCP</h2>

 A *reserved dynamic IP range* is needed in order for MAAS-managed DHCP to at least enlist and commission nodes and the creation of such a range is part of the process of enabling DHCP with the web UI.
-See [MAAS CLI](manage-cli-common.md#enable-dhcp) for doing this with the CLI.
+See [MAAS CLI](manage-cli-common.md#heading--enable-dhcp) for doing this with the CLI.

 To enable MAAS-managed DHCP, under the 'Subnets' page select the desired VLAN and then: